Relational Concept Bottleneck Models: Key Findings

-\paragraph{Relational CBMs generalize in relational tasks (Tab.~\ref{tab:generalization})} Relational concept-based models (R-CBMs) match the generalization performance of relational black-box models (e.g., GNNs and KGEs) in relational tasks.
-In direct comparison, relational CBMs exhibit gains of up to $7\%$ MRR (Countries S1), and at most a $1\%$ loss in accuracy (Citeseer) w.r.t. relational black-boxes.
-This result directly emerges from R-CBMs' dynamic architecture allowing them to effectively model concepts and tasks relying on multiple entities.
-However, simple relational CBMs employing a simple linear layer as task predictor (R-CBM Linear) may still underfit tasks depending on non-linear combinations of concepts (e.g., RPS).
-In such scenarios, using a deeper task predictor (e.g., R-CBMs Deep) trivially solves the issue, but it also hampers interpretability.
-Relational DCRs address this limit providing accurate predictions while generating high-quality rule-based explanations (Tab.~\ref{tab:rules}).
-It also matches generalization performance of the state-of-the-art neural symbolic system DeepStochLog \cite{winters2022deepstochlog}), which is provided with ground truth rules.
+\paragraph{R-CBMs generalize well in relational tasks (\Cref{tab:generalization,tab:kges}.} Relational concept bottleneck models match the generalization performance of relational black-box models (GNNs and KGEs) in relational tasks.
+For example, R-CBMs exhibit gains of up to $7\%$ MRR (Countries S1), and at most a $1\%$ loss in accuracy (Citeseer) w.r.t. relational black-boxes.
+In larger KGEs like WN18RR , R-DCR beats standard KGEs and is competitive against state-of-the-art custom logic-based solutions, while being more general.
+Non-interpretable solutions R-CBM-Emb are admitted by our relational formulation when $f_c$ is selected to be a generic MLP blackbox.
+Since R-CBM-Emb and R-DCR only differ for the selection of the predictor (interpretable for R-DCR), a comparison of the results of these models on WN18RR provides a direct measurement of the performance decay due to the additional interpretability.
+Relational CBMs employing a simple linear layer as task predictor (R-CBM-Linear) underfit tasks demanding on non-linear combinations of concepts (e.g., RPS).
+In such scenarios, a deeper task predictor (e.g., R-CBMs Deep) trivially solves the issue, but it also hampers interpretability.
+R-DCRs address this limit providing accurate predictions while generating high-quality rule-based explanations (\Cref{tab:rules}).
+It also matches generalization performance of neural symbolic system DeepStochLog \citep{winters2022deepstochlog}, which is provided with ground truth rules.

-\paragraph{Relational CBMs generalize in out-of-distribution settings where the number of entities changes at test time (Fig.~\ref{fig:ood})} Relational CBMs show robust generalization performances even in out-of-distribution conditions where the number of entities varies between training and testing.
+\paragraph{R-CBMs generalize in out-of-distribution settings where the number of entities changes at test time (\Cref{fig:ood}).} R-CBMs show robust generalization performances even in out-of-distribution conditions where the number of entities varies between training and testing.
 To assess generalization in these extreme conditions, we use the Tower of Hanoi dataset, where test sets of increasing complexity are generated by augmenting the number of disks in a tower.
 We observe that a naive approach, such as Flat-CBMs, immediately breaks as soon as we introduce a new disk in a tower, as its architecture is designed for a fixed number of input entities.
-In contrast, relational CBMs are far more resilient, as we observe a smooth performance decline from $\sim 100\%$ ROC-AUC (with 3 disks in both training and test sets) to around $\sim 85\%$ in the most challenging conditions (with 3 disks in the training set and 7 in the test set).
+In contrast, R-CBMs are more resilient, as we observe a smooth performance decline from $\sim 100\%$ ROC-AUC (with 3 disks in both training and test sets) to around $\sim 85\%$ in the most challenging conditions (with 3 disks in the training set and 7 in the test set).